MishraSubash/MishraSubash.github.io/_posts/2022-12-27-Pivoting-Table-In-DAX-With-Conditions.md

 ---
 layout: post
-title: Pivot data with filetrs and conditions using DAX
+title: Pivot Table with filters and If conditions using DAX
 #subtitle:
 ---

-Assuming we have bank balances categorized by bank and account type, our goal is to aggregate the balance by BankGroup for each AccountType based on a specific criterion.
+Assuming we have a data of bank balances by bank and account type, our goal is to aggregate the balance by BankGroup for each AccountType based on a specific criterion.
 The criterion involves summarizing the raw data by bank group and account type, and then adding up only the positive balances for each bank group.

 [Picture]